drewburr-labs/drewburr-documentation/Postgres-testing/README.md

 ### Important notes

 The location wehre Posatgres stores all its data is, by default, `/var/lib/postgresql/data`.
-This can be changed by defining **PGDATA**.
+This can be changed by defining **PGDATA** when building the container.

 ### Building the container